preprio/astro-quick-start/README.md

 ```

 ## Update the environment file
-In the .env file replace `<YOUR-ACCESS-TOKEN>` with the Prepr access token from your environment with demo content.
+In the .env file replace `<YOUR-PREPR-API-URL>` with the Prepr access token from your environment with demo content.

 ## Development Server